-The Sony X900F can display, without judder, 24p movies no matter from which sources they are playing.
-To achieve this though for every source including the native Netflix app, you need to set (from the Motion tab in the picture setting) the 'Motionflow' to 'True cinema' and set 'CineMotion' to 'High'.
+The Sony X900F can display 24p movies without judder no matter which sources they're playing from.
+To achieve this for every source including the native Netflix app, you need to set (from the Motion tab in the picture setting) the 'Motionflow' to 'True Cinema' and set 'CineMotion' to 'High'.
 This isn't needed for direct 24p sources.

 The TV doesn't support a variable refresh rate.
 If you need a TV that supports variable refresh rate technology, check out the Samsung Q70T.